sashakmets/SublimeSpeech/README.markdown

   Example: _set syntax python_
   Result: sets syntax to python for the current file

-Not all functionality is available by speaking since there are so many commands in Sublime Text 2.
-However speech commands are great!
-Don't remember the shortcut for the action you want to do?
-Just speak it!
-Chances are you'll remember the speech command since they are intuitive and resemble their corresponding actions.
+Not all functionality is available by speaking but simple application control and basic text editing is implemented.

 Remember that you can train the recognizer to understand you better.
 This done in the control panel for speech recognition in Windows.